ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 --- back

-# Observed Use of Empty MNAME fields in SOA Responses {#quantify}
+# Empty SOA.MNAME Observed in SOA Responses {#quantify}

-A quick check using a variety of passive DNS datasets relating to observed traffic on 2024-10-30 reveals asome volume of examples in the real world.
-This data is not intended to say more than that, but it perhaps suggests that a study with normalisation and a longer time base might be useful to include in a future revision of this draft.
+A quick check using a variety of passive DNS datasets relating to observed traffic on 2024-10-30 reveals examples of responses with empty SOA.MNAME in the real world, as illustrated in {{realworld}}.
+This perhaps suggests that a study with normalisation and a longer time base might be useful to include in a future revision of this draft.